Wouldn’t it be nice to make money while you sleep? Residual income streams can help you do it!

 At this time, we own two single-family units and have plans to buy one or two more.
 That’s how much we believe in real estate.

 Don’t want to become a landlord?
 No problem.
 Thankfully, you can still gain exposure to real estate investing without owning or managing properties directly.
-Here are two options:
+Here are three options:

-Peerstreet – This is another residual income option where you can invest in real estate backed loans.
-By helping to fund the loan, you’ll earn a percentage of the interest rate charged to the borrower.
+Peerstreet – This residual income option is slightly different, helping you earn through real estate backed loans instead of the property itself.
+By helping fund the loan, you’ll earn a percentage of the interest rate charged to the borrower.
 Most loans are short-term, generally lasting between 6 and 24 months.
-You can build your own portfolio by choosing the exact loans you’d like to fund, or let Peerstreet choose the loans for you.
+You can build your own portfolio by choosing the exact loans you’d like to fund, or Peerstreet will choose the loans for you.
 Again, you need to be an accredited investor, although the minimum investment here is just $1,000.

 2) Put Money in the Stock Market (and Reduce Fees!)